 Ibrahim Boubacar Keita discusses the Bamako hotel attack, what his government plans to do next and the volatile north.

-The area hit by the blast houses government soldiers and armed groups who conduct mixed patrols under a UN-brokered peace deal aimed at curbing violence in the region.
+The area houses government soldiers and armed groups who conduct mixed patrols under a UN-brokered peace deal aimed at curbing violence in the region.

 Wednesday morning’s explosion hit the Joint Operational Mechanism base in Gao, which was seized by armed groups in 2012 before French forces drove them out a year later.

 Specifically, former rebels from the Tuareg-led CMA movement were preparing to go on a joint patrol with pro-government militia members, under the terms of the 2015 agreement, when the attacker struck.

 President Ibrahim Boubacar Keita declared a three-day mourning period following the attack, the worst in years.

 Sadou Maiga, a doctor at Gao’s hospital, told Associated Press news agency that all other hospital activities had ceased with dozens of wounded victims arriving.

 “Some have died from their wounds, and others are in a very grave state,” he said.

 “At this point, it’s not the toll of dead and injured that interests me, it’s saving who I can.”